akash-07/Software-Engineering-Assignments/Term Project/Patterns/target/scala-2.12/classes/nullObjectPattern/readMe.md

 res3: Person = Person(John,Parker)
 ```

+The second arguement of `getOrElse` specifies the default value to be
+returned when no value is found corresponding to given key.
+In our case
+we simple choose to return the default `Person()`.
 Since `personMap` did not have any value corresponding to key 5, we
 returned the default `Person()`.
 Now we can write the `fetchPerson` function
 as follows: